 Tiepolo in Udine

 The frescoes for the staircase of the Residence in Würzburg are probably what Giovanni Battista Tiepolo (1696-1770) is most known for.
 However it is less well known that the Venice born painter had his artistic breakthrough in Udine.
-Until the 4th of December 2011 his early work will be shown at the Musei Civici in the castle of Udine.
-There are further locations within the city, where works from his three stays in Udine can be admired.
+There are several locations within the city, where works from his three stays in Udine can be admired.
 The Tiepolo galleries in the Patriarchal palace in particular are a revelation.

 Tiepolo was one of the most renowned painters of the late Baroque and Rococo periods; he was favoured by illustrious and influential commissioners in the whole of Northern Italy, Germany and Spain.
 Born 1696 in Venice, he was first instructed by his uncle.
 He was then trained until 1717 in the workshop of Gregorio Lazzarini, before opening his own Venice studio at the age of 21.

-It is only a 5 to 10 minutes walk from the Musei Civici in the castle of Udine to the city's cathedral.
+In the Castle Museums (i Musei del Castello), the Galleria d’Arte Antica houses valuable works of art from the 1300s to the 1800s, including paintings by Carpaccio, Caravaggio and Tiepolo.
+It is only a 5 to 10 minutes walk from the castle to the city's cathedral.
 This church building from the 13th/14th centuries has a very simple exterior; the interior, however, was adapted during the early 18th century to fit the fashion of the time.
 The choirs and the transept have been completely converted into the Baroque style, the gothic pillars of the nave and the side aisles have been wrapped and finally the side chapels too were redecorated.

 In the course of these adaptations to the Baroque style in 1726, the now 30-year-old Tiepolo was commissioned to decorate the 4th side chapel of the right aisle.
 Here you will find a typical example of how Tiepolo's frescoes melt together with the architectural framework to form a coherent unit.
 The altarpiece for this chapel illustrates the radiant Christ rising from the dead.
 Two more Tiepolo altarpieces can be seen in the first and second side chapel of the right aisle ('Trinity' and 'Saint Hermagoras and Fortunatos').